Summary

 -

-Genetic defects and/or intrauterine ischemia → medial thickening and intimal hyperplasia forming a ridge encircling the aortic lumen → narrowing of the aorta → ↑ flow proximal to the narrowing and ↓ flow distal to the narrowing
+Genetic defects and/or intrauterine ischemia → medial thickening and intimal hyperplasia → formation of a ridge encircling the aortic lumen → narrowing of the aorta → ↑ flow proximal to the narrowing and ↓ flow distal to the narrowing

-- In cases of discrete stenosis: Left ventricular outflow obstruction → myocardial hypertrophy and increased collateral blood flow (e.g., intercostal vessels, scapular vessels).
+- In discrete coarctation: left ventricular outflow obstruction → myocardial hypertrophy and increased collateral blood flow (e.g., intercostal vessels, scapular vessels).

-- In long segment stenosis, compensatory mechanisms do not develop → closure of PDA after birth → left ventricular pressure and volume overload → hypoperfusion of organs and extremities distal to the stenosis [20]
+- In long-segment coarctation: closure of PDA after birth → left ventricular pressure and volume overload → hypoperfusion of organs and extremities distal to the stenosis [48]

 Clinical features [17]